-A leading carbon offset program founded in 1996 as the first private voluntary GHG registry in the world, ACR operates in the voluntary and regulated carbon markets.
+A leading greenhouse gas (GHG) emission reduction and removal crediting program founded in 1996 as the first private voluntary GHG registry in the world, ACR operates in the voluntary and regulated carbon markets.
 ACR has unparalleled experience in the development of environmentally rigorous, science-based offset methodologies as well as operational experience in the oversight of offset project verification, registration, offset issuance, and retirement reporting through its online registry system.

-© 2019 American Carbon Registry at Winrock International.
+© 2020 American Carbon Registry at Winrock International.
 All rights reserved.
 No part of this publication may be reproduced, displayed, modified or distributed without express written permission of the American Carbon Registry.
 The sole permitted use of the publication is for the registration of projects on the American Carbon Registry.
-For requests to license the publication or any part thereof for a different use, write to the Washington DC address listed above.
+For requests to license the publication or any part thereof for a different use, write to the address listed above.